adonese/scrapy/README.md

 A comprehensive UAE cost of living calculator with Go backend, PostgreSQL/TimescaleDB, and Templ + HTMX frontend.

-## Current Status: Iteration 1.2
+## Current Status: Iteration 1.4 - REST API Complete

-This iteration includes:
+This project now includes:
-- Go HTTP server with health check endpoint
+- Go HTTP server with Echo framework
 - PostgreSQL 15 with TimescaleDB extension
-- First database migration (cost_data_points table)
+- Complete CRUD REST API for cost data points
+- Repository pattern with comprehensive tests
+- Request validation and error handling
-- Database connection pooling and health checks
+- Database migrations and connection pooling

+See `API_QUICK_REFERENCE.md` for API usage or `ITERATION_1.4_SUMMARY.md` for detailed documentation.

 ## Prerequisites